adamgordonbell/password_generator/article.md

 #### Unicode and ASCII Art Detection

-We even check for the use of different Unicode blocks and ASCII art:
+I even check for the use of different Unicode blocks and ASCII art:

 ```Python
 def count_unicode_blocks(password: str) -> int: